guymayer1/drone/README.md

 <img width="570" height="269" alt="image" src="https://github.com/user-attachments/assets/841a03f3-8bc1-4e49-8d5a-32c36262bd78" />

-## List the package ID, type, weight, and contenets for every trip.
+## List the package ID, type, weight, and contents for every trip.

 ### Managerial Explanation: This query helps managers understand how packages are being distributed across trips.
 It is useful for monitoring package loads, verifying that delivery assignments are being made correctly, and evaluating whether trips are being used efficiently to carry multiple deliveries at once.